-- sAMAccountName or uid - objectGUID, entryUUID, or nsuniqueid

-- cn - memberOf or isMemberOf - Password: The password associated with the username. - Group base DN: The full path of the distinguished name (DN) for an LDAP subtree you want to search for groups.
+- sAMAccountName or uid - objectGUID, entryUUID, or nsuniqueid - cn - memberOf or isMemberOf - Active Directory: objectSid, primaryGroupID, userAccountControl, and userPrincipalName - Azure: accountEnabled and userPrincipalName - Password: The password associated with the username. - Group Base DN: The full path of the distinguished name (DN) for an LDAP subtree you want to search for groups.
 In the Active Directory example (below), all groups whose Distinguished Name is relative to the base DN (DC=storagegrid,DC=example,DC=com) can be used as federated groups.

-The Group unique name values must be unique within the Group base DN they belong to.
+The Group unique name values must be unique within the Group Base DN they belong to.

-User base DN: The full path of the distinguished name (DN) of an LDAP subtree you want to search for users.
+• User Base DN: The full path of the distinguished name (DN) of an LDAP subtree you want to search for users.

-The User unique name values must be unique within the User base DN they belong to.
+The User unique name values must be unique within the User Base DN they belong to.